Syria lets U.N. monitors into Homs after shelling stops

 Top U.N. humanitarian official John Ging said on Friday he hoped Syria would also grant permission in the coming days to send more aid workers to the country, where at least 1 million people are in need of urgent assistance.

-He told reporters in Geneva that Syria had recognised there were "serious humanitarian needs" and that action was required, but logistical issues and visas for aid workers are still being discussed.
+He told reporters in Geneva that Syria had recognized there were "serious humanitarian needs" and that action was required, but logistical issues and visas for aid workers are still being discussed.

 After a month-long shelling campaign in the central Homs district of Baba Amr, the Syrian government prevented the International Committee for the Red Cross from entering the area for several days.
 Opposition activists living in Homs said the government wanted to remove evidence of war crimes.